awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Required: Yes
 The dependency condition of the container\.
 The following are the available conditions and their behavior:
 + `START` – This condition emulates the behavior of links and volumes today\.
 It validates that a dependent container is started before permitting other containers to start\.
 + `COMPLETE` – This condition validates that a dependent container runs to completion \(exits\) before permitting other containers to start\.
 This can be useful for nonessential containers that run a script and then exit\.
+This condition cannot be set on an essential container\.
 + `SUCCESS` – This condition is the same as `COMPLETE`, but it also requires that the container exits with a `zero` status\.
+This condition cannot be set on an essential container\.
 + `HEALTHY` – This condition validates that the dependent container passes its Docker healthcheck before permitting other containers to start\.
 This requires that the dependent container has health checks configured\.
 This condition is confirmed only at task startup\.

 #### Container Timeouts<a name="container_definition_timeout"></a>